 The author explains that she sees four types of self-care that involve nourishing the body, mind, relationships, and spirit.
 She makes it clear that self-care is not selfish, an excuse, self-reliance, one-size-fits-all, or a cure.
 I very much agree!

-I found it interesting that the author acknowledged the privilege involved in being able to attend to self-care, as some people don’t have anything to spare beyond their focus on survival.
-I thought that showed very good insight.
+I thought it was very insightful that the author acknowledged the privilege involved in being able to attend to self-care, as some people don’t have anything to spare beyond their focus on survival.

 Throughout the book, “their care” sections contain stories from contributors about how they attend to their own self-care.

-There are a few suggestions that are a little on the “out there” side, like astrology, crystals, and tarot cards, but they’re presented in a down-to-earth rather than “woo woo” manner.
+A few suggestions are a little on the “out there” side, like astrology, crystals, and tarot cards, but they’re presented in a down-to-earth rather than “woo woo” manner.

 Speaking of down-to-earth, I liked the author’s comment on medication: “medication isn’t for everyone, but it’s a totally viable option to talk about with your doctor.”
 Simple and straight to the point.

-I enjoyed the suggestion to build your personal blanket fort, as well as the idea of giving your inner voice a name.
-The example name she tossed out was Donald, which of course made me think of talking to the inner critic as if it was Donald Trump…
+I enjoyed the suggestion to build your personal blanket fort, as well as giving your inner voice a name.
+She used the name Donald as an example, which of course made me think of talking to the inner critic as if it was Donald Trump…

 I was impressed with the variety of different self-care strategies suggested.
 While some were about creating immediate or short-term positives, others might be difficult to do but would have longer-term benefits.
 There was also a mix of low-effort and high-effort activities.
 Overall, I thought it was quite well balanced.

-The More Or Less Definitive Guide to Self-Care is available on Amazon.
+The More Or Less Definitive Guide to Self-Care is available on Amazon (affiliate link).